Baluanalytics/SQL/Tinyshopsales/README.md

 I've successfully solved the SQL Case Study 1: Tiny Shop Sales, provided by Data In Motion, LLC

-To successfully answer all the questions you should have been exposed to the following areas of SQL:
+To successfully answer all the questions we should have been exposed to the following areas of SQL:

 Basic aggregations
 CASE WHEN statements